Poetry Matters Project

 1. All work must be original and previously unpublished.
 We accept simultaneous submissions, but please let us know immediately if your work is accepted elsewhere.

-3. All participants agree to be subjects of press releases and media stories about their work and the foundation.
+3. All participants agree to be subjects of press releases and media stories about their work and the contest.

-4. Your submission is an agreement that should your entry win; you will provide either a visual, audio or live reading of your winning entry as soon as notification of your placement as a winner of the contest has posted.
+4. Your submission is an agreement that should your entry win; you will provide a document of your winning entry as soon as notification of your placement as a winner of the contest has posted.

 • your name